-I’ve hit a great milestone in my life today: I am a Rotarian!
-I’ve been part of the Rotary Family since I was in high school, and anyone who knows me, knows that this is a very significant moment for me.
+I’ve hit a significant milestone in my life today: I am a Rotarian!
+I’ve been part of the Rotary Family since I was in high school, and anyone who knows me knows that this is a very significant moment for me.
 The club I joined is the Rotary Club of Austin in District 5870.
 We meet Tuesdays for lunch at St. David’s Episcopal Church in downtown Austin.
-If you are ever in the area, come join us!
+If you are ever in the area, join us!

-Here are some photos of the pin ceremony, followed by a letter I wrote to the folks that got me started down this path 16 years ago.
+Here are some photos of the pinning ceremony, followed by a letter I wrote to the folks that got me started down this path 16 years ago.

-16 years ago, this club sponsored Judson Moore to participate in Camp RYLA.
-Literally half a lifetime later, he is at this moment being introduced to the Rotary Club of Austin Texas as their newest member.
-Judson asked that I take a moment to recount his journey over these last 16 years as a testament to that investment we made in him, and to encourage us to continue making similar investments in CENLA youth.
+Sixteen years ago, this club sponsored Judson Moore to participate in Camp RYLA.
+Half a lifetime later, he is at this moment being introduced to the Rotary Club of Austin, Texas as their newest member.
+Judson asked that I take a moment to recount his journey over these last 16 years as a testament to that investment we made in him and encourage us to continue making similar CENLA youth investments.

 Here is what Judson writes to our club today: